estansifer/icfpc2025/README.md

 ## v1

-First solver was a deterministic solver that used individual queries to explore each door one at a time, using relabelings to verify which rooms are which.
+First solver was a deterministic solver that used individual queries to explore each door one at a time, using relabelings to verify if a room repeats on our path (we ran two paths, one with and one without the label).
+We would explore a vertex behind an unknown door by first checking all edges to find the returning one (using markings), and then relabeling the new vertex and traversing the whole graph to see if it's indeed new or another label changed (then we merge with an existing vertex).
 This brought us to top 15 even though we used thousands of expeditions per problem, as very few teams had any submissions to the full round problems at this time.
+While we had ideas on how to improve this exact algorithm, we could barely do it by a constant of 2, which was not enough to challenge the top teams.

 The rest of the contest we found successively better solutions, but the effect was merely to maintain our standing, and not to advance.